 Taking out one of these short-term no credit check loans might be even worse than taking out a “traditional” cash advance with your credit card.
 But just because cash advances might not be the absolute worst option, they should still be one of your absolute last resorts, if they even make your list of considerations at all.

 There has to be a better way!

 Borrowing from a friend or family member is likely the best option when you need money for an emergency.
-Your next best option is looking around for a personal loan (likely an installment loan) with the best possible terms that your current credit score will allow.
 Even if you do want to use a credit card, using it for a cash advance is probably the wrong way to go.

 “As an alternative, we suggest that individuals use their credit card for the payment rather than take out cash,” suggested Gafford.
 “With the credit card charge, you still have the benefits of a full billing cycle to pay off the charge and none of the fees or instant accrued interest.